Dr3xel/sonarcube-mini-hw/README.md

 ## **SonarCube Mini HW**

-This project automates the setup of a SonarQube environment using Minikube, Kubernetes, Helm, and Terraform.
+This project automates the setup of a SonarQube environment using **Minikube, Kubernetes, Helm, and Terraform**.
 It provisions a local Kubernetes cluster, installs necessary tools, and deploys a SonarQube instance with PostgreSQL as the database.
 The setup script is designed to run in a Linux environment.

 **Table of Contents**

 1. Introduction

+2. Architecture

-2. Prerequisites
+3. Prerequisites

-3. Setup and Installation
+4. Setup and Installation

-4. Usage
+5. Usage

-5. Configuration
+6. Configuration

-6. Cleanup
+7. Cleanup

 ## **Introduction**